MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/aml-powerapps-powerautomate/includes/01-Create-AML-Workspace.md

 - Open Azure portal.
 - Create an Azure Machine Learning Workspace.

-Let's get started by opening Azure!
+Let's get started by opening the Azure portal!

 1. Visit the [Azure portal](https://portal.azure.com) in your browser and sign in.